A variety of media formats may be put on reserve in the Media Library. The formats include the following commercial products:

 Video on Demand Instructions and Guidelines

-We also offer Video on Demand (VOD) as part of our Reserves service in the Media Library.
+We offer Video on Demand (VOD) as part of our Reserves service in the Media Library.
 The Video on Demand system allows users to view video content over the Internet from any computer.
 To take advantage of this service, the following information is provided.
 If you have a question not covered below, please contact the Media Library and we will do our best to assist you.

 - I have many videos that I want on VOD.
 What should I do?
 Prioritize your requests.
 They are processed in the order received.
-NOTE: Due to the growing popularity of this program, we must hold each faculty member's requests to a maximum of 6 hours of recording time per week.
+NOTE: Due to the popularity of this program, we must hold each faculty member's requests to a maximum of 6 hours of recording time per week.

 - What can I put on VOD?
 Any film from the Library’s collection or personal copies can be used as long as they’re original copies that adhere to copyright laws.